Useful Information

 Shinki-soudatsusen (Flag Competition)

 After the parade, the horses are transported to a large open field on a hill overlooking the sea.
-In the field samurai warriors sit with their families (who look strange in comparison in the modern clothes) to enjoy a snack and drink.
+In the field, samurai warriors sit with their families (who look strange in comparison in modern clothes) to enjoy a snack and drink.
 Watching moms pull out homemade rice balls (onigiri) and Fukushima peaches to feed to their little warriors was extremely cute.
-The horses were relaxing nearby their families, munching on some tall grasses.
+The horses were relaxing near their families, munching on some tall grasses.

 Once all of the horses and participants have arrived, the game can begin!

-The joy on their faces as their successfully captured a flag was really beautiful, as the families of the riders cheered from the sidelines.
+The joy on their faces as they successfully captured a flag was really beautiful, as the families of the riders cheered from the sidelines.

 Day two (Sunday): The Main Event